Capitalisk/lite-merkle/README.md

   // Generate Merkle Signature Scheme tree; second argument is the index of the tree.
   // An unlimited number of MSS trees can be generated from a single seed.
-  // For synchronous call, use generateMSSTreeFromSeedSync method. let mssTree = await merkle.generateMSSTreeFromSeed(seed, 0);
+  // For synchronous call, use generateMSSTreeSync method. let mssTree = await merkle.generateMSSTree(seed, 0);

   let message = 'hello world';